samuelthomas2774/nxapi/README.md

 The splatnet2statink and flapg APIs are used by default to automate authenticating to the Nintendo Switch Online app's API and authenticating to web services.
 An access token (`id_token`) created by Nintendo must be sent to these APIs to generate some data that is required to authenticate the app.
 These APIs run the Nintendo Switch Online app in an Android emulator to generate this data.
 The access token sent includes some information about the authenticated Nintendo Account and can be used to authenticate to the Nintendo Switch Online app and web services.

+Alternatively nxapi includes a custom server using Frida on an Android device/emulator that can be used instead of these.

 This is only required for Nintendo Switch Online app data.
 Nintendo Switch Parental Controls data can be fetched without sending an access token to a third-party API.

 ### Nintendo Switch Parental Controls